Russian attack kills 16 in east Ukraine as Blinken visits Kyiv, officials say | Law-Order

 "When someone in the world still attempts to deal with anything Russian, it means turning a blind eye to this reality.
 The audacity of evil.
 The brazenness of wickedness.
 Utter inhumanity."
 He later told a press conference in Kyiv that he believed it had been a deliberate attack on "a peaceful city".

-Interior Minister Ihor Klymenko said that in addition to the 16 killed in Kostiantynivka, at least 28 people were wounded.
-Local prosecutors later put the number of wounded at 31 and said 20 shops, power lines, an administrative building and a residential building had been damaged.
-Eight retail facilities were burned to the ground and cars were destroyed, they said.

-Images circulated on Telegram showed rescue workers sifting through the rubble and carrying out bodies in black sacks.
+Police said the market had been crowded when it was hit at around 2.00 p.m.
+(1200 GMT), and that nearly 30 shopping kiosks, an apartment block, a bank and cars were damaged.
+A video released by police showed rescuers searching through the kiosks and, as bodies were taken out in black sacks, people shouting: "Who have you found?"

+The video also showed a pharmacy with its floor covered in blood.
+"At the moment of the strike civilians were here, they were buying medicines and this is what happened.
+People died here, the entire floor is covered in blood," a local police spokeswoman is heard saying in the video.

 Russia did not immediately comment on the attack, and has denied deliberately targeting civilians.
 The Kremlin had earlier on Wednesday said of Blinken's visit that Moscow believed Washington planned to continue funding Ukraine's military "to wage this war to the last Ukrainian".
-(Editing by Timothy Heritage)
+(Additional reporting by Anna Pruchnicka, Editing by Timothy Heritage)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)